A Bill that would end the Windfall Elimination Provision for public pension recipients in the Social Security Program

 Government Pension Offset & Windfall Elimination Provisions Will Reduce your Social Security Benefits – Wray Young

-- Government Pension Offset & Windfall Elimination Provisions Will Reduce your Social Security Benefit
+- Windfall Elimination Provisions Will Reduce your Social Security Benefit

 Kerry Leist, VP/Operations for NATIONAL BENEFIT CONSULTANTS, INC. passes along the following important information regarding Medicare eligibility.
-There are populations of protective services and a few others that lack 40 quarters.
-Some of those think they do not ‘qualify ‘ for Medicare.
-If entitlement is not at 40 credits it will costs those folks more for Medicare unless they qualify on a spouse’s record.
-Credits can be obtained through qualified employment or on a self-employment basis.
 Click on the following link to see more information on Medicare costs and benefits

-If you have any questions concerning the attached Medicare information, please contact Kerry Leist at 262-327-4370
+If you have any questions concerning the attached Medicare information, please contact Kerry Leist at 262-201-4370 ext.
+101

 Police Relief Association (PRA) – By: Shannon M. Seymer-Tabaska